mrisher/smtp-sts/reporting.md

 * `v`: This value MUST be equal to `TLSRPTv1`.
-* `rua`: A URI specifying the endpoint to which aggregate information about policy failures should be sent (see (#reporting-schema), "Reporting Schema", for more information).
+* `rua`: A URI specifying the endpoint to which aggregate information about policy validation results should be sent (see (#reporting-schema), "Reporting Schema",  for more information).
 Two URI schemes are supported: `mailto` and `https`.
 * In the case of `https`, reports should be submitted via POST ([@!RFC2818]) to the specified URI.
 * In the case of `mailto`, reports should be submitted to the specified